-ZIP: 211 Title: Disabling Addition of New Value to the Sprout Value Pool Owners: Daira Hopwood <email@example.com> Credits: Sean Bowe Status: Proposed Category: Consensus Created: 2019-03-29 License: MIT
+ZIP: 211 Title: Disabling Addition of New Value to the Sprout Chain Value Pool Owners: Daira Hopwood <firstname.lastname@example.org> Credits: Sean Bowe Status: Final Category: Consensus Created: 2019-03-29 License: MIT

 The key words "MUST", "SHOULD", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
 1

-The term "Sprout value pool balance" in this document is to be interpreted as described in ZIP 209 4.
+The term "Sprout chain value pool balance" in this document is to be interpreted as described in ZIP 209 5.

-The Sapling network upgrade 3 introduced significant efficiency and functionality improvements for shielded transactions.
-It is expected that over time, the use of Sapling shielded transactions will replace the use of Sprout.
+The Sapling network upgrade 4 introduced significant efficiency and functionality improvements for shielded transactions.
+It is expected that over time, the use of Sapling will replace the use of Sprout in shielded transactions.

-In addition, the Zcash specification and implementation incurs complexity and "technical debt" from the requirement to support and test both shielded transaction protocols.
+In addition, the Zcash specification and implementation incurs complexity and "technical debt" from the requirement to support and test both shielded payment protocols.

-Removing the ability to add to the Sprout shielded value pool balance, is a first step toward reducing this complexity and potential risk.
-This does not prevent extracting value held in Sprout addresses and sending it to transparent addresses, or to Sapling addresses via the migration tool 6.
+Removing the ability to add to the Sprout chain value pool balance, is a first step toward reducing this complexity and potential risk.
+This does not prevent extracting value held in Sprout addresses and sending it to transparent addresses, or to Sapling addresses via the migration tool 7.

 vpub_old field of each JoinSplit description MUST be zero.

-When this proposal is activated, nodes and wallets MUST disable any facilities to send to Sprout addresses, and this SHOULD be made clear in user interfaces and API documentation.
+When this proposal is activated, nodes and wallets MUST disable any facilities to create transactions that have both one or more outputs to Sprout addresses, and one or more inputs from non-Sprout addresses.
+This SHOULD be made clear in user interfaces and API documentation.

 This design does not require any change to the JoinSplit circuit, thus minimizing the risk of security regressions, and avoiding the need for a new ceremony to generate circuit parameters.